President and CEO

 "I’m a social worker because that’s what my parents were innately.
 I am indebted that they chose to give me a social work heritage rather than one filled with the very atrocities it attempts to stamp out.”

 Scott and her husband, Dennis, live on a farm in Markleville, a rural community in East Central Indiana.
-There Scott enjoys tending to her gardens and numerous farm animals, including horses, donkeys, cows, goats, chickens, ducks, dogs, and cats.
+There Scott enjoys tending to her gardens and numerous farm animals, including horses, donkeys, cows, chicken, dogs, and cats.
 She most recently found a passion for scuba!

 Craig Baird joined Aspire in 1981 as its accounting manager, and has been instrumental in Aspire Indiana’s growth and success, helping the organization with six moves in 29 years as it continued to expand services.